July 21, 2025

 When the Spanish first arrived in the New World, they discovered vast silver deposits in the Andes and the Cordillera of North America.
 These reserves had been shaped by geological processes such as subduction, which brought silver-rich ores closer to the Earth’s surface.
 Early Spanish colonists, however, struggled to refine silver effectively.

 They were inexperienced and often lacked the technical skills to handle the different types of ores.
-The weathered surface ores, rich in silver chlorides, were easy to refine, but deeper silver sulphides, or negrillos, posed a greater challenge.
+The weathered surface ores, rich in silver chlorides, were easy to refine, but deeper silver sulfides, or negrillos, posed a greater challenge.

 In the beginning, the Spanish relied on smelting to extract silver.
 This method, which involved heating ores to separate metals, effectively refined the silver-rich weathered ores.
 However, as the easy-to-process ores dwindled, the refining process became more difficult, and production levels began to drop.